streaming-video-technology-alliance/common-media-library/samples/cmaf-ham-conversion/README.md

 When you run this project using the command `npm run dev`, different versions of the content in the `input/` folder will be created using the CMAF-Ham library.
 It's worth noting that it is possible to add new content to the `input` folder to transform between formats.

 ## Steps to run the script
-1. Execute `npm i`
+1. Open a terminal in the **root folder** of the **common-media-library** project.
+2. Run `npm ci` and then `npm run build`.
+3. Go the cmaf-ham-conversion sample using `cd samples/cmaf-ham-conversion`.
-2. Execute `npm run dev`
+4. Execute `npm run dev`.
-3. Verify that a new folder called `dist/` is created with the output files created using the CMAF-Ham library.
+5. Verify that a new folder called `dist/` is created with the output files created using the CMAF-Ham library.
 In each subfolder you will find:
    * `ham.json`: A JSON export of the Ham object.
    * `validations.json`: A JSON file containing the results of the validation for each presentation of the content.
    * `main.m3u8`: A the multivariant playlist of the HLS version of the content.